 The New Zealand office specialises in strategic legal advice for:

-• competition, consumer and economic regulatory law; and
+- competition, consumer and economic regulatory law; and

-• telecommunications, media and technology (TMT) law.
+- telecommunications, media and technology (TMT) law.

 Clients and Work

 The firm is proud to work with pre-eminent national and international, private and public entities, on some of New Zealand’s largest and most complex transactions and projects.
+Almost all of the firm’s work is undertaken with, or opposite, the large New Zealand and Australian firms.

 If you join Webb Henderson, you will work with all partners and staff within your preferred practice area, and directly with clients, on:

-Corporate and finance practice area:
+Corporate practice area:

-• Major corporate transactions, such as acting for privately owned family businesses, private equity firms and corporates on their most significant transactions (across the full range of transaction sizes – from $15m to more than $1bn);
+- Major corporate transactions, such as acting for privately owned family businesses, private equity firms and corporates on their most significant transactions (across the full range of transaction sizes – from $15m to more than $1bn);

-• Advising on a range of important capital markets transactions, including IPOs and takeovers;
+- Advising on a range of important capital markets transactions, including IPOs and takeovers;

-• Drafting and negotiating unique and sophisticated commercial contracts and agreements;
+- Drafting and negotiating unique and sophisticated commercial contracts and agreements;

-• Providing specialist advice on serious and complex corporate and governance issues;
+- Providing specialist advice on serious and complex corporate and governance issues;

 Competition, consumer and economic regulatory law practice area:

-• Providing competition law advice on market-leading local and global corporate transactions, including in respect of clearance and authorisation processes;
+- Providing competition law advice on market-leading local and global corporate transactions, including in respect of clearance and authorisation processes;

-• Providing specialist advice on joint venture arrangements, supply and licencing agreements and distribution structures;
+- Providing specialist advice on joint venture arrangements, supply and licencing agreements and distribution structures;

-• Advising on the interface between IP and competition law, including in the context of media, global platforms, health, construction and horticulture industries;
+- Advising on the interface between IP and competition law, including in the context of media, global platforms, health, construction and horticulture industries;

-• Advising on detailed aspects of economic regulatory regimes, including in telecommunications, dairy, and electricity markets.
+- Advising on detailed aspects of economic regulatory regimes, including in telecommunications, dairy, and electricity markets.

 Telecommunications, media and technology law practice area: